AYUSH Counselling 2025

 2. 100% PG Seats (All India Quota + Institutional Quota) under Banaras Hindu University as per eligibility conditions provided by the University.

-4. 100% PG seats of all Deemed Universities.
+4. 100% PG seats in all Deemed Universities.

 5. 100% PG seats (50 % AIQ + 50 DUQ) of ASU & H Institutes under Delhi University as per eligibility conditions provided by the University.

-AYUSH Counseling State Quota (85%)
+AYUSH Counselling State Quota (85%)

-The AACCC, Ministry of AYUSH , will apply the rundown on the 15% AIQ seats, while the state-wise University will apply the rundown on the 85 % state quota seats, for which the AACCC will not be held liable if any discrepancy emerges.
+The AACCC, Ministry of AYUSH, will apply the rundown on the 15% AIQ seats, while the state-wise University will apply the rundown on the 85 % state quota seats, for which the AACCC will not be held liable if any discrepancy emerges.

 StatesConducting AuthorityCounselling Process